shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * Koans Announcement
 * Guest lecture by Martin Stoelen:
   * Western Norway University of Applied Sciences, Bergen, Norway
+  * *"Soft touch and soft actuation in a selective harvesting robot"*

 ### Lecture 4: Morphological Computation, Self-Organization of Behaviors and Adaptive Morphologies
 * 2020-11-26 09:30 to 11:00 CET